 United cannot predict the extent to which deliveries of Aircraft by Boeing intended to be financed pursuant to this Offering may be delayed.
 The deadline for purposes of financing Aircraft pursuant to this Offering is August 31, 2018.
 This deadline is subject to further extension of up to 60 days if a labor strike occurs at Boeing during the period for financings pursuant to this Offering.
 See "Description of the Aircraft and Appraisals-Timing of Financing the Aircraft".
-If Equipment Notes relating to all Aircraft have not been purchased by the deadline established for purposes of this Offering, unused funds held in escrow will be returned to Certificateholders.
-See "-Escrowed funds may be returned if they are not used to buy Equipment Notes".
+If Series B Equipment Notes relating to all Aircraft have not been purchased by the deadline established for purposes of this Offering, unused funds held in escrow will be returned to Class B Certificateholders.
+See "-Escrowed funds may be returned if they are not used to buy Series B Equipment Notes".

-There may be a limited market for resale of Certificates.
+There may be a limited market for resale of Class B Certificates.

-Prior to this Offering, there has been no public market for the Certificates.
-Neither United nor any Trust intends to apply for listing of the Certificates on any securities exchange or otherwise.
-The Underwriters may assist in resales of the Certificates, but they are not required to do so.
-A secondary market for the Certificates may not develop.
-If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow you to resell any of your Certificates.
+Prior to this Offering, there has been no public market for the Class B Certificates.
+Neither United nor the Class B Trust intends to apply for listing of the Class B Certificates on any securities exchange or otherwise.
+The Underwriters may assist in resales of the Class B Certificates, but they are not required to do so.
+A secondary market for the Class B Certificates may not develop.
+If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow you to resell any of your Class B Certificates.